Cozonac Recipe (VIDEO)

 5 egg whites

-• Then, add the finely ground walnuts to the whipped egg whites, along with cocoa powder, sugar, milk, rum extract and vanilla extract.
+• Add the finely ground walnuts to the whipped egg whites, along with cocoa powder, sugar, milk, rum extract and vanilla extract.
 Use a rubber spatula or spoon to fold the ingredients together until combined into a rich, chocolate color and spreadable consistency.

 Note: If you make the filling too far in advance, the walnuts absorb the surrounding liquid over time, causing it to thicken.
 If the filling is thick to spread, you can add small amounts of milk and mix until desired spreadable texture but not runny.